1991 French Open – Women's singles

 Defending champion Monica Seles defeated Arantxa Sánchez Vicario in the final, 6–3, 6–4 to win the women's singles title at the 1991 French Open.
+It was her second French Open title and third major title overall.

-The tournament marked the most decisive defeat suffered by Steffi Graf at a major: she won just two games in her semifinal against Sánchez Vicario.
+This tournament marked the most decisive defeat suffered by Steffi Graf at a major: she won just two games in the semifinals against Sánchez Vicario (a rematch of the 1989 final).
+It was also the first time since the 1987 Wimbledon Championships that Graf was not the top seed at a major.

 Seeds

 The seeded players are listed below.
 Monica Seles is the champion; others show the round in which they were eliminated.